RAAC’s Board 2017

-Karen Crow runs the RAAC Friday Movie committee and is chair of the Film Festival at Little Washington committee.
+Karen Crow runs the RAAC Friday Movie committee.
 While raising her three children in Arlington, she managed a residential real estate brokerage, and pursued a passion for gardening by earning a Master Gardener designation.
 Karen and her husband Raym moved to Rappahannock County in 2010, where she volunteers for RAAC and the Rappahannock County Garden Club, and enjoys taking art lessons from local artists.

 Lynn Dolnick and her husband Ed organize RAAC’s 2nd Friday at the Library series.
 They’ve had a home in Rappahannock since 1995.
 Now they spend summer and winter in Rappahannock and spring and fall in Brooklyn, NY—to be close to kids and grandkids.
 Lynn is a biologist, and worked at the National Zoo for over two decades in many capacities, lastly as Associate Director for Exhibit Planning.
 She is passionate about art, science, and conservation.
 Lynn also serves on the Mitchell Fund Committee.

 Kathy Farmer is the RAAC Newsletter editor-publisher.
 She is a retired federal employee with a career in management, publishing, planning, policy, and website stand-ups.
 Retired in 2001, she and husband Paul relocated from northern Virginia to Rappahannock County, where Kathy quickly became immersed in supporting a variety of county nonprofits, including RAAC’s Art Tour and RLEP.
 Her large family includes her mother, 2 sons, 3 grandchildren, 5 siblings, and many nieces and nephews and their families.